Acharya Dhirendra Krishna Shastri

 Panna Tiger Rejerves Jugal Kishor Temples

-Distance from Panna to Bageshwar Dham: 55 km
+Distance from Bageshwar Dham to Panna: Approximately 55 km

 Jatashankar Dham-Bijawar

-Distance from Jatshankar to Bageshwar Dham: 80 km
+Distance from Bageshwar Dham to Jatashankar Dham : Approximately 80 km

 Bhimkund - Bajna

-Distance from Bhimkund to Bageshwar Dham: 95 km
+Distance from Bageshwar Dham to Bhimkund: Approximately 95 km

-Bhimkund, also known as Neelkund, is an intriguing pool located in the village of Bajna, approximately 70 km from Chhatarpur district in Madhya Pradesh.
-The water in this pool is remarkably blue and clear, allowing visitors to see fish swimming beneath the surface.
+Bhimkund, also referred to as Neelkund, is a natural water pool located in the village of Bajna, around 70 km from Chhatarpur district in Madhya Pradesh.
+The site is known for its clear blue water, which allows visibility beneath the surface, including aquatic life such as fish.

 Bhimkund Bajna Chhatarpur